swift-server/guides/performance.md

 It requires no changes to the code, but needs interposing with e.g. an environment variable before running your server.
 It is worth benchmarking with the default and with a custom memory allocator to see how much it helps for the specific workload.
 There are many `malloc` implementations out there, but a portable and well-performing one is [Microsofts mimalloc](https://github.com/microsoft/mimalloc).

+Typically these are simply enabled by using LD_PRELOAD:

+`> LD_PRELOAD=/usr/bin/libmimalloc.so  myprogram`